amirohad/Repo_article0/README.md

 * Inherent noise data is available in the CSRT_fluctuations text file.

-* 3 3D-print files are included in the 'lens add-on' folder.
+* 4 3D-print files are included in the 'lens add-on' folder.

+* See video S1 for side and top view angles of contact during force application, with a graph of the changing force over time (30s/frame).